Browser page displays a graphical browser of components and relationships among them.

 Displaying Component relations

-Selected component will be highlighted by a red circle surrounding it.
+The selected components will be highlighted by a red circle surrounding it.

 Displaying Component neighbors